V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/Z2-scaled.jpg){: width="400"}

 * Pay attention to the direction the Z coupler part is facing.
-Bearing towards the coupler they will end up touching.
+Face the bearing towards the coupler.
+They will end up touching.
-* Slide both rails in, the holes angle in and are on the same end.
+* Slide both rails in.
+The holes you drilled angle in and are on the same end.

+!!! info
-* The Z coupler part stays just above the middle holes to help with alignment later.
+    The lower Z coupler part stays just above the middle holes to help with alignment.
+Don't push it all together yet.

 * The stepper assembly should be flush with the top of the Z rails.

 !!!
 Note
     The leadscrew can be a tight fit through the bearing.
 If this is the case you can sand the top 30mm or so of the leadscrew and put the bearing on before the coupler.

 ## Nut Traps

 ![!MPCNC stationary bearings](https://www.v1engineering.com/wp-content/uploads/2020/06/NutParts-scaled.jpg){: width="400"}